infiniteoverflow/Zomato-Client/README.md

   - Using coordinates of any location within a city.
 List of all restaurants serving a particular cuisine can be obtained using '/search' API with cuisine ID and location details.

+- `getEstablishment()` : Get a list of restaurant types in a city.
+The location/City input can be provided in the following ways -
+  - Using Zomato City ID
+  - Using coordinates of any location within a city.
+List of all restaurants categorized under a particular restaurant type can obtained using /Search API with Establishment ID and location details as inputs.

 - `getGeocode()` : Get Foodie and Nightlife Index, list of popular cuisines and nearby restaurants around the given coordinates.

 ## Return datatype of each module in the class Zomato